metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_agent_v1alpha1_manifest.md

 - `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Prometheusobject, which shall be mounted into the Prometheus Pods.Each Secret is added to the StatefulSet definition as a volume named 'secret-<secret-name>'.The Secrets are mounted into /etc/prometheus/secrets/<secret-name> in the 'prometheus' container.
 - `security_context` (Attributes) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext. (see [below for nested schema](#nestedatt--spec--security_context))
 - `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run thePrometheus Pods.
+- `service_discovery_role` (String) Defines the service discovery role used to discover targets from 'ServiceMonitor' objects.If set, the value should be either 'Endpoints' or 'EndpointSlice'.If unset, the operator assumes the 'Endpoints' role.
 - `service_monitor_namespace_selector` (Attributes) Namespaces to match for ServicedMonitors discovery.
 An empty label selectormatches all namespaces.
 A null label selector (default value) matches the currentnamespace only. (see [below for nested schema](#nestedatt--spec--service_monitor_namespace_selector))
 - `service_monitor_selector` (Attributes) ServiceMonitors to be selected for target discovery.
 An empty labelselector matches all objects.
 A null label selector matches no objects.If 'spec.serviceMonitorSelector', 'spec.podMonitorSelector', 'spec.probeSelector'and 'spec.scrapeConfigSelector' are null, the Prometheus configuration is unmanaged.The Prometheus operator will ensure that the Prometheus configuration'sSecret exists, but it is the responsibility of the user to provide the rawgzipped Prometheus configuration under the 'prometheus.yaml.gz' key.This behavior is *deprecated* and will be removed in the next major versionof the custom resource definition.
 It is recommended to use'spec.additionalScrapeConfigs' instead. (see [below for nested schema](#nestedatt--spec--service_monitor_selector))
 - `shards` (Number) Number of shards to distribute targets onto. 'spec.replicas'multiplied by 'spec.shards' is the total number of Pods created.Note that scaling down shards will not reshard data onto remaininginstances, it must be manually moved.
 Increasing shards will not resharddata either but it will continue to be available from the sameinstances.
 To query globally, use Thanos sidecar and Thanos querier orremote write data to a central location.Sharding is performed on the content of the '__address__' target meta-labelfor PodMonitors and ServiceMonitors and '__param_target__' for Probes.Default: 1